 There are two sides to this coin.
 The other side is that your body is permanent.
 It’s the only one you’ve got.
-Don’t waste it on a job you hate.
+Please don’t waste it on a job you hate.
 Start working now on how to get out of that job or get more out of your job.

 You’re going to need your one body later.
-You’ll need it for your next job, your next career and for your retirement.
+You’ll need it for your next job, your next career, and for your retirement.
 Don’t sacrifice it for this job.
-Think about your future self.
-Think about your family.
+Think about your future self and your family.

 Start working your way out!

-These actions I recommend to get unstuck from this current job probably won’t get you out by tomorrow morning.
-They will gradually get you in the right frame of mind to get out of the job or get more out of your job.
-They’ll benefit you in your next job and contribute to your happiness.
+These actions I recommend to get unstuck from this current job won’t get you out by tomorrow morning.
+Instead, these actions will gradually get you in the right mindset to get out of the job or get more out of your job.
+They’ll benefit you in your subsequent places of employment and contribute to your happiness.